 It is possible to have loose dental implants resolved in one appointment.
 The actual dental implant repair may last just a short time, maybe one hour.
 Depending on the reason why a tooth implant became loose, the preparation phase beforehand can range from 2 to 4 weeks.

 How a Loose Dental Implant Can be Fixed

 State-of-the-art, modern techniques take advantage of sophisticated radiographic capabilities combined with computer technology to enable precise repair or placement of the implants.
 Detailed-rich 3-D imaging removes guesses and previous room for errors.
 A skilled dental implant specialist assesses bone structure accurately, diagnoses optimal bone integrity areas, and determines the precise position of implants.

 The patient benefits hugely when the implants fit precisely into the surgical sites prepared for them.
 Often loose dental implant restorations can be loaded right away.
-Dental implant patients can be confident of their new smile and new life to the implant abutment when the cause of the loose tooth implant is remedied.
+Patients can see the difference between having dental implants before and after and be confident of their new smile and new life in the implant abutment when the cause of the loose tooth implant is remedied.

 When the crown is loose, then the implant repair is almost always promising.
 You may need a new crown to be fabricated and then attached to the implant.
 Most often a loose dental implant involves only a single tooth.
 If multiple teeth are involved, for example due to a sports accident or car wreck, a full mouth rehabilitation is sometimes recommended.

 If the broken part is the implant abutment, this also is typically repairable.
 Your tooth implant itself can remain in place during removal of the old abutment and while a new one is placed.
 If the crown is undamaged, then the same original crown is usable and only the broken abutment element needs replacing.

 Common Issues When Fixing a Loose Dental Implant